-2.the body of customs, thought, practices, etc, belonging to a particular country, people, family,
+2. | the body of customs, thought, practices, etc, belonging to a particular country, people, family, or institution over a relatively long period |

-3.a specific custom or practice of long standing
+3. | a specific custom or practice of long standing

 We promised.